 Conjecture has been designed to work

 on systems with a single output and one or more inputs.
-You can request a free
+You can try modelling you data using

 work for your system.